Dynamics-aware Adversarial Attack of Adaptive Neural Networks: Dynamics-aware Adversarial Attack

 In this work, we consider a normal neural network that can back-propagate the non-zero non-randomized steady gradient.
 Although the gradient seems useful in the attack, we show that the gradient may still be ineffective in the attack.
 We first study the mapping between the input and the output of classical vision neural networks, e.g., AlexNet~\cite{krizhevsky2012imagenet}, VGG~\cite{simonyan2015very}, and ResNet~\cite{he2016deep}.
 The mapping is continuous in nature, since the forward propagation in the neural network is basically composed of the four fundamental operations of arithmetic.
 Although some functions like ReLU~\cite{glorot2011deep} and max-pooling are piecewise, their outputs are still continuous at the demarcation points.
 In Fig.~\ref{mapping} (a), we show that the gradient may mislead the attack in the continuous mapping between the network's input $x$ and output logit $F_{\rm gt}(x)$ on the ground-truth class.
 The attacker follows the gradient direction at the current point $x_0$ to obtain a nearby point $x_{\rm adv}$ and assumes that $x_{\rm adv}$ can achieve a lower network output.
 The assumption may not be correct at any time, since the gradient of the current point $x_0$ cannot determine the status of the network output at the nearby point $x_{\rm adv}$.
 The issue can be weakened easily through a smaller step size, since the mapping is usually smooth local.
 If the mapping dramatically fluctuates in local, using second-order derivatives during optimization can help.
 This ineffective gradient issue is not serious enough and does not cause a significant effect on attack performance.

 However, the ineffective gradient issue can be non-negligible in the discontinuous mapping caused by the network architecture change in adaptive neural networks.
 In Fig.~\ref{mapping} (b), if the attacker follows the normally learned gradient direction at the current point $x_0$ and moves to $x_{\rm adv}$, it can be difficult to turn back to the left part of the mapping in the subsequent iterations.
 Due to the noteworthy network architecture change, the gradient at the current point $x_0$ is not only ineffective but also lags behind the architecture change.
 We summarize the gradient issue specific in adaptive neural networks as \textbf{lagged gradient}.
 The strategies to weaken the gradient issue in continuous mapping can fail in discontinuous mapping, since they are usually built on local derivatives and cannot specifically foresee the discontinuous network architecture change.
 In contrast, we propose a dynamics-aware adversarial attack by reconstructing the mapping to reformulate the gradient as \textbf{leaded gradient} in Fig.~\ref{mapping} (c) that is able to be aware of the network architecture change.
 With the guide of the leaded gradient, we obtain a new adversarial point $x_{\rm adv}'$ that satisfies $F_{\rm gt}(x_{\rm adv}')<F_{\rm gt}(x_0)$.
+Our dynamics-aware adversarial attack can be combined with existing adversarial attack methods that based on gradient ascent to achieve better attack performance on adaptive neural networks.
 In the following content, we give a general form of our dynamics-aware adversarial attack on how to formulate the leaded gradient during the attack.